Back to Guides

 Why Americans should raise the issue before choosing a fund

 PFIC is most valuable when discussed early, before a reader mentally commits to a fund route.
-Once a fund is framed as the obvious answer, tax complexity tends to get treated as a secondary detail instead of a core decision factor.
+Once a fund is framed as the obvious answer, financial complexity tends to get treated as a secondary detail instead of a core decision factor.

-A stronger planning process asks whether the fund structure, expected reporting burden, and long-term tax administration still make sense for the household.
+A stronger planning process asks whether the fund structure, expected reporting burden, and long-term financial administration still make sense for the household.
 That question belongs near the start of diligence, not at the end.

 Chapter 03